The French Riviera, known for its paradisiacal beaches and the uniqueness of its natural landscape is one of Europe’s most popular destinations.

-The key points of Monaco which can’t be missed include Monte Carlo Casino, the Palace, the Exotic Garden and my personal favorite – the Oceanographic Museum.
+The main landmarks that have to make it to your Monaco travel bucket list include Monte Carlo Casino, the Prince’s Palace, the Exotic Garden and my personal favorite – the Oceanographic Museum.

-Menton is the last town you find before the Italian border and a perfect holiday destination in French Riviera.
+Menton is the last town you’ll find before the Italian border and a perfect holiday destination in the French Riviera.

 I particularly liked the port and the old part of the city and a long promenade along the beach.

-If you have some extra time in Menton I suggest that you visit the Jean Cocteau Museum – a great place for to learn more about the art of this French artist.
+If you have some extra time in Menton I suggest that you visit the Jean Cocteau Museum.
+It’s a great place to learn more about the art of this French artist.

 Menton hotels: best offers for Menton on Booking.com